 The Cambridge IGCSE Food and Nutrition (0648) syllabus introduces both the theoretical and practical aspects of buying and preparing food.
-Dealing with diet and health in everyday life, students study the nutritional value of basic foods and develop the skills required to produce a balanced family meal.
-Consumer awareness is encouraged, as are high standards of personal and kitchen hygiene, especially when students put their knowledge into practice in order to produce creative and enjoyable dishes.
+Dealing with diet and health in everyday life, students study the nutritional value of foods and develop the skills required to produce a varieties of products and different purposes within the course.
+We raise awareness into consumer needs and habits and ensure high standard of kitchen hygiene is put into practice in order to produce creative and enjoyable dishes.